rusty1968/rot-reducer/docs/invariants.md

 ### INV3 — Chain order is respected

-Components are verified and released in the order the board supplied in the chain.
+Components are verified and released in the order the platform supplied in the chain.
 No component is skipped, verified out of order, or released before its predecessor.